nayeemashraf/WebDev/vscodepro.md

     💡  Ctrl+Shift+Enter - Press anywhere on the current line to insert new line above without breaking the current line.

-    💡  Alt+⬆ / ⬇ - Move the current or selected lines up/down.
+    💡  Alt+⬆ or Alt+⬇ - Move the current or selected lines up or down.

     💡  Ctrl+Shift+K - Delete the current line or selected lines.